An act of vengeance leaves three friends and their tabby cat abandoned on a hostile alien world.

 Hours before she is torn away from everything she knows, Kimi comes face to face with her soul mate.
 She is shocked to learn he traveled from another world to claim her.
 But Neyvarre hesitates when the time comes to take her back with him and leaves an opening for his enemy to step in.
 Now Neyvarre is desperate to learn which planet Kimi and her friends have been taken to.
 He realizes her odds for survival are slim to none and knows he will suffer for all of eternity because of it.
 It is this endless suffering his enemy has planned for all along.

 Like most people, Kimi Wicker didn’t see it coming when her world got knocked off its axis.
-It was just another Friday night at McMillan’s Tavern, including her roommate Amanda Cross showing up almost an hour late for her shift.
-Kimi held up her wrist, nodding at her watch when Amanda jogged by.
-She’d been busy cutting limes from behind the bar, preparing for a busy weekend night.
-“You’re late.”
+Just another busy Friday night at McMillan’s Tavern.
+She held up her wrist, nodding at her watch when Amanda jogged by, her roommate almost an hour late for her shift.
+“Where you been?.”

 “Sorry, sweetie,” Amanda replied, pointing at her hair.
-“Took longer than expected.”
+“Perfection takes time, you know.”

 “You bet,” Kimi said, laughing.
-Like most bars in Oregon, McMillan’s was Country and Western through and through and her roommate stuck out like a strutting peacock in a flock of wild turkeys.
-Amanda’s wild hair attracted most of that attention, a natural blonde, spiked short.
-But tonight she’d shown up with the tips dyed shiny black, enough to shock even the more open-minded of their regulars.
+Like most bars in Oregon, McMillan’s was Country and Western through and through, and her roommate stuck out like a strutting peacock in a flock of wild turkeys.
+Tonight, Amanda had shown up with her short, natural blonde hair spiked, with the tips dyed shiny black.
+It would be enough to shock even the more open-minded of their regulars.

 By the time Kimi set the cowboy’s beer down in front of him and counted out his change, Amanda had returned, busy tying an apron around her waspy waist.
 “Looks good,” Kimi said, pressing her palm lightly against the stiff spikes of hair.
 “Goes with the dress anyway.”
 They all wore the same style, a short black cocktail number, only Amanda filled it out in all the right places.
 Kimi’s hung loose no matter how much she tried to alter the thing.

-“Not yet,” Kimi replied, holding out a stack of small bills.
-Saved steps running for the cash register to make change.
-“Alice came in early so I don’t think he noticed.”
+“Not yet,” Kimi replied, holding out a stack of small bills to use for change.
+“Alice came in early, so I don’t think he noticed.”
 They always worked three girls on the floor weekend nights.

 “Good deal.
 Guess I’d better hop to before he figures it out.”
 Amanda winked and walked away, the cowboy’s hungry gaze following.
 A woman sitting at the table directly behind him twisted the tips of her hair as Amanda passed, probably wishing she had the courage to try something so bold.

 “That’s why I pinned your hand, babe.”
 Keith Matson released her as he bent to retrieve stray pieces of lime off the floor.
-He tossed them in the garbage at her side, his bright blue eyes twinkling.
-“Wouldn’t want any accidents, don’t you know.”
-Grinning, he flipped dark red bangs out of his eyes.
+He tossed them in the garbage at her side, his bright blue eyes twinkling as he flipped dark red bangs out of his eyes.

 “Love you too, babe,” Keith said, grin still firmly in place.
 He slipped the bowl of limes into the refrigerator under the bar.
 “I can take it from here.
 The kegs are lined up and ready to tap.
 I miss anything?”